 The difference between DecorMatters and other similar apps is that it allows users to view furniture from Amazon, Wayfair, Crate & Barrel, West Elm, IKEA, Ashley, Target, Living Spaces, etc. In addition, the app’s augmented reality feature helps users measure the size of their room, providing a more accurate rendering in terms of the appearance and integration of different elements into their spaces.

 How can we apply augmented reality in shop equipment in the retail sector?
 There are plenty of possibilities for applying this type of technology in all industries.
-For example, in a fashion store, it would suffice to scan the space with the camera of our laptop to view the latest offers, or even quickly find in the store an item spotted in the window or the type of clothing we are looking for. are looking for.
+For example, in a fashion store, it would suffice to scan the space with the camera of our laptop to view the latest offers, or even quickly find in the store an item spotted in the window or the type of clothing we are looking for.

 Virtual dressing rooms are probably the first thing that comes to mind when thinking about augmented reality.
-Prototypes have already emerged thanks to brands like Nike, Vans, or Converse, allowing users to virtually try different models of shoes.
+Prototypes have already emerged thanks to brands like Nike, Vans, and Converse, allowing users to virtually try different models of shoes.
 Other brands like L’Oréal integrate this technology into their makeup simulator so that the user can test different beauty products on their own face.

-Mobile devices and technology also provide customers with other useful features: see if a size is in stock, locate other items of the same type, preview the garment on a mannequin without having to go through the fitting room. virtual, discover photos of similar looks, save the items in a wishlist, share them on social networks, or send them to someone else for their opinion.
+Mobile devices and technology also provide customers with other useful features: see if a size is in stock, locate other items of the same type, and preview the garment on a mannequin without having to go through the fitting room. virtual, discover photos of similar looks, save the items in a wishlist, share them on social networks, or send them to someone else for their opinion.
 And even buy online by scanning the products in the window when the store is closed.